Shahana7000/Javascript-mini-projects/README.md

 # Javascript-mini-projects
-here we can build mini project for logic building
+here we can build mini projects for logic building